 Add the following text to Cluase 9.17a

+A STA shall include the values computed in Table 9-19 in the PARTIAL_AID_LIST parameter of the PHYCONFIG_VECTOR.

 A STA that transmits a VHT PPDU to a DLS or TDLS peer STA obtains the AID for the peer STA from the DLS Setup Request, DLS Setup Response, TDLS Setup Request or TDLS Setup Response frame.